Sobhankhedry/Sobhankhedry/README.md

 * 🌍  I'm based in Bushehr(Iran)
 * ✉️  You can contact me at [Sobhankhedry7297@gmail.com](mailto:Sobhankhedry7297@gmail.com)
-* 🧠  I'm learning ASP .NET MVC
+* 🧠  Currently working on a .net MVC project
 * ⚡  addicted to Coffee, Life has no meaning without coffee ☕

 ### Skills